Oviedo Chiropractic Blog

 Why does my back hurt when I breathe and (more importantly) what can I do about it?

-You’re getting ready to relax after a long day when *yawn* OUCH!!!!
+You’re getting ready to relax after a long day when yawn OUCH!!!!
 Your deep breath caused a sharp pain in your back.
 You take another deep breath and sure enough, you still have pain when breathing.
+It might even have you asking, “Why does my back hurt when I breathe?”

 Someone who experiences pain in their back when breathing may feel worried, but sometimes it’s nothing more than a short-lived twinge.
 Unfortunately there are instances when it’s a nagging pain that won’t go away.
 Could it be something serious?
 Is something wrong with your lungs or heart?
 Is it one of many underlying medical conditions?
 Do you need medical attention?